LASIK

 What Conditions Does LASIK Surgery Treat?

-With normal vision, light enters the eye through the cornea and lens, which work together to bend the rays and focus them on the retina (layer of light-sensitive cells at the back of the eye).
+With normal vision, light enters the eye through the cornea and lens, which work together to bend the rays and focus them on the retina (the layer of light-sensitive cells at the back of the eye).
 The retina converts light into electrical pulses, which travel through the optic nerve to the brain to produce images.
 Refractive errors occur when the shape of the eyeball prevents the cornea and lens from properly refracting (bending) light rays.

 LASIK eye surgery can help people who wear glasses or contact lenses by using lasers to correct common vision problems, also known as refractive errors.
 These problems include: